Abhranil2003/phishing-domain-hunter/README.md

 # Phising Domain Hunter

-Domain name selection is an important aspect of preparation for penetration tests and especially Red Team engagements.
-Commonly, domains that were used previously for benign purposes and were properly categorized can be purchased for only a few dollars.
-Such domains can allow a team to bypass reputation based web filters and network egress restrictions for phishing and C2 related tasks.
+Selecting domain names is a crucial part of preparing for penetration tests, particularly during Red Team operations.
+Often, domains that were previously utilized for harmless purposes and were accurately classified can be acquired for just a few dollars.
+Such domains enable teams to bypass reputation-based web filters and network egress limitations for phishing and command-and-control (C2) related activities.

-This Python based tool was written to quickly query the Expireddomains.net search engine for expired/available domains with a previous history of use.
-It then optionally queries for domain reputation against services like Symantec Site Review (BlueCoat), IBM X-Force, and Cisco Talos.
-The primary tool output is a timestamped HTML table style report.
+This tool, developed in Python, is designed to swiftly query the Expireddomains.net search engine for expired or available domains that have a prior usage history.
+It can also optionally check the domain's reputation against services such as Symantec Site Review (BlueCoat), IBM X-Force, and Cisco Talos.
+The main output of the tool is a timestamped HTML report formatted as a table.

 ## Features

-- Retrieve specified number of recently expired and deleted domains (.com, .net, .org) from ExpiredDomains.net
+-Fetch a specified number of recently expired and deleted domains (.com, .net, .org) from ExpiredDomains.net.
-  - Note: You will need credentials from expireddomains.net for full functionality
+-Note: Credentials from expireddomains.net are required for full functionality.
-- Retrieve available domains based on keyword search from ExpiredDomains.net
+-Retrieve available domains based on keyword searches from ExpiredDomains.net.
-- Perform reputation checks against the Symantec WebPulse Site Review (BlueCoat), IBM x-Force, and Cisco Talos
+-Conduct reputation checks against Symantec WebPulse Site Review (BlueCoat), IBM X-Force, and Cisco Talos.
-- Sort results by domain age (if known) and filter for reputation
+-Organize results by domain age (if known) and filter based on reputation.
-- Text-based table and HTML report output with links to reputation sources and Archive.org entry
+-Output includes a text-based table and HTML report with links to reputation sources and Archive.org entries.

 ## Installation

 ### Direct Installation

-Install Python requirements
+Install the necessary Python packages:

     pip3 install -r requirements.txt

-Optional - Install additional OCR support dependencies
+Optional - Install additional dependencies for OCR support:

 - Debian/Ubuntu: `apt-get install tesseract-ocr python3-pil`

-- MAC OSX: `brew install tesseract`
+- MAC OS: `brew install tesseract`

 ### pipenv installation

     pipenv --python 3.7
     pipenv install

-Optional - Install additional OCR support dependencies
+Optional -  Install additional dependencies for OCR support:

 - Debian/Ubuntu: `apt-get install tesseract-ocr python3-pil`

 ### Docker

-1. Build the image
+1. Build the Docker image:
 `docker build -t domainhunter .`

-2. Run it with your arguments
+2. Run it with your specified arguments:
 `docker run -it domainhunter [args]`

 ## Usage
+ Usage Syntax:

-    usage: domainhunter.py [-h] [-a] [-k KEYWORD] [-c] [-f FILENAME] [--ocr] [-r MAXRESULTS] [-s SINGLE] [-t {0,1,2,3,4,5}]
-                        [-w MAXWIDTH] [-V]
+    domainhunter.py [-h] [-a] [-k KEYWORD] [-c] [-f FILENAME] [--ocr] [-r MAXRESULTS] [-s SINGLE] [-t {0,1,2,3,4,5}] [-w MAXWIDTH] [-V]

-    Finds expired domains, domain categorization, and Archive.org history to determine good candidates for C2 and phishing domains
+This tool identifies expired domains, categorizes them, and checks Archive.org history to find suitable candidates for C2 and phishing operations.
     optional arguments:
-    -h, --help            show this help message and exit -a, --alexa           Filter results to Alexa listings -k KEYWORD, --keyword KEYWORD
+    -h, --help            Display this help message and exit.
+    -a, --alexa           Filter results to include only Alexa listings.
+    -k KEYWORD, --keyword KEYWORD
-                            Keyword used to refine search results
+                            Keyword used to narrow search results.
-    -c, --check           Perform domain reputation checks
+    -c, --check           Conduct domain reputation checks.
     -f FILENAME, --filename FILENAME
-                            Specify input file of line delimited domain names to check
+                            Specify an input file containing line-separated domain names to check.
-    --ocr                 Perform OCR on CAPTCHAs when challenged -r MAXRESULTS, --maxresults MAXRESULTS
+    --ocr                 Perform OCR on CAPTCHAs when encountered.
+    -r MAXRESULTS, --maxresults MAXRESULTS
-                            Number of results to return when querying latest expired/deleted domains
+                            Number of results to return when querying the latest expired/deleted domains.
     -s SINGLE, --single SINGLE
-                            Performs detailed reputation checks against a single domain name/IP.
+                            Conduct detailed reputation checks against a single domain name/IP.
     -t {0,1,2,3,4,5}, --timing {0,1,2,3,4,5}
-                            Modifies request timing to avoid CAPTCHAs.
-Slowest(0) = 90-120 seconds, Default(3) = 10-20 seconds,
+                            Adjust request timing to avoid CAPTCHAs.
+Slowest (0) = 90–120 seconds; Default (3) = 10–20 seconds;
-                            Fastest(5) = no delay
+                            Fastest (5) = no delay.
     -w MAXWIDTH, --maxwidth MAXWIDTH
-                            Width of text table
+                            Set the width of the text table.
-    -V, --version         show program's version number and exit
+    -V, --version         Display the program's version number and exit.

 Examples:

     ./domainhunter.py -k apples -c --ocr -t5
     ./domainhunter.py --check --ocr -t3
     ./domainhunter.py --single mydomain.com
     ./domainhunter.py --keyword tech --check --ocr --timing 5 --alexa ./domaihunter.py --filename inputlist.txt --ocr --timing 5

-Use defaults to check for most recent 100 domains and check reputation
+Use defaults to check the most recent 100 domains and verify their reputation:

     python3 ./domainhunter.py

-Search for 1000 most recently expired/deleted domains, but don't check reputation
+Search for 1000 most recently expired/deleted domains without checking their reputation:

     python3 ./domainhunter.py -r 1000

-Perform all reputation checks for a single domain
+Conduct all reputation checks for a specific domain:

     python3 ./domainhunter.py -s mydomain.com

-    [*] Downloading malware domain list from http://mirror1.malwaredomains.com/files/justdomains

-    [*] Fetching domain reputation for: mydomain.com
+    [*] Downloading malware domain list from http://mirror1.malwaredomains.com/files/justdomains [*] Fetching domain reputation for: mydomain.com
     [*] BlueCoat: mydomain.com
     [+] mydomain.com: Technology/Internet
     [*] IBM xForce: mydomain.com
-    [+] mydomain.com: Communication Services, Software as a Service, Cloud, (Score: 1) [*] Cisco Talos: mydomain.com
+    [+] mydomain.com: Communication Services, Software as a Service, Cloud (Score: 1) [*] Cisco Talos: mydomain.com
     [+] mydomain.com: Web Hosting (Score: Neutral)

-Perform all reputation checks for a list of domains at max speed with OCR of CAPTCHAs
+Execute all reputation checks for a list of domains at maximum speed with OCR on CAPTCHAs:

     python3 ./domainhunter.py -f <domainslist.txt> -t 5 --ocr

-Search for available domains with keyword term of "dog", max results of 25, and check reputation
+Search for available domains with the keyword "dog", limiting results to 25 while checking their reputation:

     python3 ./domainhunter.py -k dog -r 25 -c